Atejan07/property-test/README.md

 ## Usage

-To ensure smooth operation and security of the platform, there are specific configuration details that need to be set up.
-Please follow the instructions below:

 - Include the following line in the `.env` file in the Server folder with the desired PORT:

 ```bash